The Crusade (Doctor Who): Broadcast and ratings

 The serial was broadcast on BBC1 in four weekly parts from 27 March to 17 April 1965.
 Viewership fell from the previous serial; the first episode dropped to 10.5 million views.
 The second episode fell to 8.5 million views, and dropped out of the top 20 for the week, as did the following two.
 The third and fourth episodes received 9 and 9.5 million viewers respectively, which were still considered acceptable.
 The Appreciation Index recovered briefly from the previous serial, moving from 51 to 48 across the four weeks.

 The original tapes for the second episode were wiped in 1967, followed by the first and fourth in 1969; the third was also wiped at an unknown date.
 The overseas film prints were destroyed around 1972 by BBC Enterprises.
 A 16mm film print of the third episode was retained by the BBC Film and Videotape Library.
 A film copy of the first episode was discovered in the ownership of film collector Bruce Grenville in New Zealand in January 1999, and returned to the BBC; it was sourced from the New Zealand Broadcasting Corporation, who had acquired the serial in the 1960s but never screened it.
-The second and fourth episodes remain missing, existing only through tele-snaps and off-air recordings.
+The second and fourth episodes remain missing, existing only through tele-snaps and off-air audio recordings made from the original 1965 broadcast.